Campbell Town, Tasmania: Colonial Campbell Town

 The area of modern Campbell Town would have been known to colonials in Launceston (then Port Dalrymple), as the name of the river passing through was already known as Relief Creek.
 Lachlan Macquarie renamed it after his wife Elizabeth when passing through in 1811.
 The site of modern Campbell Town was named by Macquarie in 1821 on his second tour of Van Diemen's Land and, continuing his habit of renaming Tasmanian landforms after his family and friends, is named for his wife's maiden name.

 The first settler at the site of modern Campbell town was Thomas Kenton, a constable, who erected a cottage here at some time around 1821 and by 1823 a causeway was erected over the river and an inn opened in 1824.

 Campbell Town was established as a town in 1826 and was originally one of the four garrison towns linking Hobart and Launceston.
 Campbell Town had 2–3 soldiers permanently stationed – with the main headquarters at Ross.
 As the threat from the Aboriginal clans decreased the soldiers were replaced by convict police, who established stations in the town and in the surrounding tiers and rivers; primarily as a means of controlling or capturing escaped convicts.

 The establishment and growth of Campbell Town as a police district headquarters and commercial centre paralleled the change in Van Diemen's Land agricultural economy from a peasant farming base to a more capital intensive land grant system.

 By 1836, a decade after its establishment, the Campbell Town district had already established its major landholders, free settlers who had displaced both indigenous people and any smaller colonial landholders, and had established cropping and pastoral holdings with a sheep population of 180,000.
-By the mid 1830s Campbell Town was a garrison town with a court house, gaol, Police magistrates' house, two hotels, two inns and emancipated men running stores and mechanics' shops.
+By the mid 1830s Campbell Town was a garrison town with a court house, jail, police magistrates' house, two hotels, two inns and emancipated men running stores and mechanics' shops.